-I've been wanting to go out to Hutch's Pool again for years, and lately I have realized that a prolonged trip out of the Hirabiyashi Campground via the Sycamore Reservoir, East Fork and West Fork Trails just might be a sweet way to go.
-I was wrong, it is THE way to go!
-This route has it all: water, falls, saddles, canyons and some of the most outstanding views I have laid eyes on in the Catalinas, or anywhere in southern Arizona for that matter.
+I've wanted to go out to Hutch's Pool again for years, and lately, I have realized that a long trip out of the Hirabiyashi Campground via the Sycamore Reservoir, East Fork, and West Fork Trails might be a sweet way to go.
+I was wrong.
+It is THE way to go!
+This route has it all: water, falls, saddles, canyons, and some of the most outstanding views I have laid eyes on in the Catalinas, or anywhere in southern Arizona, for that matter.
 This is a long, rather grueling hike with multiple ups and downs.

-From the pullout at the end of the Hirabiyashi Campground take off on the Sycamore Reservoir Trail #39.
-I have described this trail as it's own separate hike so you can check that out if you like.
+From the pullout at the Hirabiyashi Campground's end, take off on the Sycamore Reservoir Trail #39.
+I have described this trail as it's own separate hike, so you can check that out if you like.
 This trail takes off and passes through the old Prison Camp site, with the foundations the only visible remnants of the old structures.
 It follows an old, wide 4x4 road that will flow with water if there has been recent rain.
-It goes level then climbs briskly after a total of 0.8 miles to the magnificent Shreve Saddle and the official trailhead of the Arizona Trail segment of the Sycamore Reservoir Trail.
+It goes level then climbs briskly after a total of 0.8-miles to the magnificent Shreve Saddle and the official trailhead of the Arizona Trail segment of the Sycamore Reservoir Trail.
 There are enormous views out over Sabino Basin from here.

 The trail takes off down the left/south side of the canyon leading down to Sycamore Reservoir.
 The trail descends smoothly and passes through some old burned areas from the fires.
-There are nice views to the right up towards the Catalina Highway as it passes near Seven Cataracts.
-As you get near a mile from the saddle, the trail crosses over the canyon and drops you on the floor of Bear Canyon from the right.
+There are lovely views to the right up towards the Catalina Highway as it passes near Seven Cataracts.
+About a mile from the saddle, the trail crosses over the canyon and drops you on the floor of Bear Canyon from the right.
 There is an old, rusty sign telling you where you came from.
-If you go left at this intersection you can follow a use path out to the falls at the Sycamore Reservoir dam.
-This is worth a look, the falls are probably a good 20-25 feet.
+If you go left at this intersection, you can follow a use path to the falls at the Sycamore Reservoir dam.
+This is worth a look, and the falls are probably a good 20-25 feet.
 Bear Canyon narrows down here too.

-Go back to the sign and go right, a couple of large cairns point the way to where the trail actually deposits you, and crosses the wide sandy floor of Bear Canyon.
+Go back to the sign and go right.
+A couple of large cairns point the way to where the trail deposits you and crosses the wide sandy floor of Bear Canyon.
 Cairns also mark where it climbs out the other side.
 Be careful if there is water running here, which there often is.
 Today there was a lot.
 As you climb out the other side and continue along, the trail parallels the creek flowing down from Sycamore Canyon, which is roaring at times.
 There are intermittent areas of burn again, with bright green regrowth too.
-Within about 0.25 miles of the crossing a cairned route breaks off to the right.
-This just leads to some unmarked campsites, so stay straight.
-About 0.5 miles from the crossing a cairned trail breaks off to the left, this leads to the Bear Canyon trail, again stay straight.
-You will make another creek crossing, which can be tricky if there is big water running, then come to a signed intersection.
+Within about 0.25-miles of the crossing, a cairned route breaks off to the right.
+This leads to some unmarked campsites, so stay straight.
+About 0.5-miles from the crossing, a cairned trail breaks off to the left.
+Then leads to the Bear Canyon trail.
+Again, stay straight.
+You will make another creek crossing, which can be tricky if there is severe water running, then come to a signed intersection.
 This is the junction of Bear Canyon Trail to the left, and East Fork Trail 24A straight ahead.
 Sycamore Reservoir trail ends here.
-This intersection is about 1 mile from the Bear Canyon creek crossing, 0.5 miles from the cairned shortcut to Bear Canyon Trail, and roughly 3.25 miles from your car.
+This intersection is about 1-mile from the Bear Canyon creek crossing, 0.5-miles from the cairned shortcut to Bear Canyon Trail, and roughly 3.25-miles from your car.

 Take to East Fork Trail down the saddle and strap your jaw on as thunderous views of Sabino Canyon and Basin explode out and down from where you stand.
-Far below and to the right the East Fork Creek roars along it's green-tree lined way, fed by Palisade and Box Camp Canyons.
-The trail soon descends/switchbacks sharply down to the floor losing several hundreds of feet (which will be climbed on the way out).
-There are short sectors of significant exposure here so watch your footing.
+Far below and to the right, the East Fork Creek roars along its green-tree lined way, fed by Palisade and Box Camp Canyons.
+The trail soon descends/switchbacks sharply down to the floor, losing several hundreds of feet (climb on the way out).
+There are short sectors of significant exposure here, so watch your footing.
 This is among the best scenery I've seen here.
-After nearly 0.75 miles from the intersection you are on the southern floor of the East Fork trail and running along the creek.
+After nearly 0.75-miles from the intersection, you are on the southern floor of the East Fork trail and running along the creek.
 A sign for Palisade trail is noted, follow the East Fork trail.
-There are more water falls than you could count here.
-Follow the East fork trail for about another mile to the the next signed intersection with the Box Camp Trail.
-Stay along the East Fork 24A until a signed intersection dead ends you at the creek.
+There are more waterfalls than you could count here.
+Follow the East fork trail for about another mile to the next signed intersection with the Box Camp Trail.
+Stay along the East Fork 24A until a signed junction dead ends you at the creek.
 The sign is on the ground right beneath a large tree branch.
-To your left is Sabino Canyon 23 which leads to the paved tram line road in 2.6 miles.
+To your left is Sabino Canyon 23, which leads to the paved tram line road in 2.6-miles.
 The West Fork Trail #24 is your destination.